Step-by-Step guide to setting up the NLDS client on JASMIN

 > nlds stat

 Because you issued the stat command with nlds, the status of all your NLDS requests will be shown.
-This should be empty, as this is the first time you have run NLDS.
+This is empty, as this is the first time you have run NLDS, and the error message reflects this by stating no transaction records found.

 Next steps